-The PBGC applies the rules in the instructions to the applicable PBGC reporting form and subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under this part.
-See § 4000.4 for information on where to file.
+The PBGC applies the rules in subpart A of part 4000 of this chapter and the instructions to the applicable PBGC reporting form to determine permissible methods of filing with the PBGC under this part.
+See § 4000.4 of this chapter for information on where to file.

-26. Amend § 4043.6 by removing paragraph (d) and revising paragraphs (a) and (b) and the paragraph heading of paragraph (c) to read as follows:
+■ 26.
+Amend § 4043.6 by removing paragraph (d) and revising paragraphs (a) and (b) and the paragraph heading of paragraph (c) to read as follows: